 In 2017, summit stewards spoke with over 31,000 hikers.

 Summit stewards also do trail work to protect alpine plants.
 We build scree walls and cairns to guide hikers and define the trail.
 We pack areas with rock to prevent soil erosion.

 Summit stewards complete research projects examining plant communities, recovery from trampling, and rare species.

 Read a summit steward research paper comparing recent and historical photos to examine alpine recovery.

 Dr. Ketchledge: The Summit Steward program was founded by and is an outgrowth of the alpine restoration efforts of Dr. Edwin Ketchledge.
 Learn more about Dr. Ketchledge’s work.

 The summits need your help!
 Donate today.

-Do the Rock Walk: Above treeline, stay on solid rock.
+Do the Rock Walk: Above treeline, stay on solid rock along the marked trail.

 Spread the Message—Volunteer: Is hiking a mountain your idea of fun?
 Does spending the day on a summit talking with hikers sound like paradise?
 Are you hardy to the elements, like alpine plants?
 Then we have the position for you!
 We’re looking for a few dedicated, hardy souls to join the volunteer Summit Steward program.